 Is Nida better than Juodkrante for an overnight?

 Yes for first-time visitors.
-Nida has more restaurants, the Parnidis Dune, the Thomas Mann House, and is the natural base for the famous photo spots.
+Nida has more restaurants, the Parnidis Dune, the Thomas Mann House, and is the best overnight stop for the famous photo spots.
 Juodkrante is a worthwhile day-stop with the Witches Hill but has fewer hotels and dining options.

 Can I cross to the Russian side?